nidorb/Rainy-Bus-Stop/README.md

 This project aims to create realistic rainy bus stop scene scene covered with numerous promotional ads commonly seen in urban areas, particularly in foreign countries.
 However, it intends to evoke a gloomy mood by employing dark lighting and heavy rain effects.
 All 3D models were created using blender and the animation was done through three.js

+## Accessing Deployed Website

+The project can be accessed on the internet through https://rainy-bus-stop.vercel.app/.
+Note that it may take a while for the website to fully load due to large scenes caused by the models and textures

 ## Download the Project

 * Navigate to the GitHub repository containing the project.